mostafaadawy/argon_tinker_from_scratch/README.md

 - removing all middleware cause the bascontroller is in the parent app
 - nothing in our module custom request for validations
 - removing node_module where it will be installed in parent
+- removing all providers where it is used from parent except module provider "AccountingServiceProvider" which acting ass appServiceProvider and also keep RouteServiceProvider